beclab/velero/site/content/docs/main/api-types/schedule.md

   namespace: velero
 # Parameters about the scheduled backup.
 Required.
 spec:
-  # Paused specifies whether the schedule is paused or not
-  paused: false
   # Schedule is a Cron expression defining when to run the Backup
   schedule: 0 7 * * *
   # Specifies whether to use OwnerReferences on backups created by this Schedule.